PV Module reverse characteristics for IBC modules

 Visualization

 You can visualize this on the previously mentioned tool, option “One shaded module”.
-If you choose the module “Generic – PV module Mono 300 Wp – 60 cells” On the page “Cells and reverse characteristics", you define Arev, mean value” = 1100 V (i.e. Vrev = -2.5V under 10 A) You define 3 by-pass diodes and 3 shaded cells, You will obtain the following plot, where you see that the shaded submodule’s contribution (blue curve) is quasi-null at Impp.
-You can try with 4 shaded cells, the by-pass diode will be activated, the module behaves as any other usual module.
+If you choose the module “Generic – PV module Mono 300 Wp – 60 cells” On the page “Cells and reverse characteristics", you define Arev, mean value” = 1100 V (i.e. Vrev = -2.5V under 10 A) You define 3 bypass diodes and 3 shaded cells, You will obtain the following plot, where you see that the shaded submodule’s contribution (blue curve) is quasi-null at Impp.
+You can try with 4 shaded cells; the bypass diode will activate, and the module will behave like any other standard module.